 1. Hire a Professional Maui Wedding Consultant or planner.
 Don’t leave things to chance.

 2. Account for all the driving.
 At most of the events before and during your big day, there will likely be alcohol involved.
 On Maui especially, the law is very strict about drinking and driving.
 You don’t want your wedding party hurt or in jail while you walk down the aisle.
 Provide transportation via shuttle or car service if your wedding is far from where people are staying.
 Keep people on the same part of the island.
 This is really important.
-An accident, death or jail time can ruin your wedding.
+An accident, death, or jail time can ruin your wedding.
 This island is strict and should be due to the winding dangerous roads.

 3. Hire a professional wedding photographer.
 Relying on a friend of family member to shoot your wedding often ends in tears.
 This doesn’t mean that person has any intention of losing your film, digital photo cards, or getting bad lighting.
 It just means that they don’t photograph weddings for a living.
 Even the best photographer in your family may miss some important moment of the wedding that you want captured forever.
 Leave it to the professionals.
 Go online and look at the different Maui photographer websites and pick images from a wedding photo gallery that you feel would best fit your special day. besides what could go wrong with a friend, you want them enjoying the wedding and not busy shooting anyway.
+Here’s a list of some of the best Maui wedding photographers.

 4. Communicate!
 In order to have everyone important happy with the results and the process, be honest and open with everything!
 This goes for your fiancé and the parents.
 Listen to their ideas and think them over before shooting them down.
 Make certain to also consult your fiancé with any decisions you plan on making.